 Scientific instruments such as the magnetometer on the NOAA satellite GOES-16 monitor the energy of the sun interacting with the Earth’s magnetosphere, which protects the Earth from the Sun’s deadly radiation.
-The data from the satellite will be directed to RM through an existing self-built satellite transmission receiving station project, Here GOES Radiotelescope, installed long-term at Wave Farm, in Acra, NY.
-Here GOES Radiotelescope receives all of the data from the satellite GOES-16 including images of the Earth and Sun, and other data monitoring the condition of the spacecraft and its environment, including ‘space weather’.
+The data from the satellite is directed to RM through an existing collaborative satellite transmission receiving station project, Here GOES Radiotelescope, installed long-term at Wave Farm, in Acra, NY.

 The satellites we place in Earth’s orbit are in essence our robot avatars—we experience alien, deadly, distant orbital space through their sensor-based eyes, ears, and skin.
-This project is intended to convey the reality and activity of a particular sensor instrument aboard an operational satellite to have a way of directly sensing-by-proxy what it detects: the energy of the Sun and its interaction with the Earth’s protective magnetosphere.
+This project is intended to convey the reality and activity of a particular sensor instrument aboard an operational satellite to have a way of directly sensing-by-proxy what it detects.
 The project mission is to inspire an appreciation for infrastructure systems we rely on and the protective nature of Earth as a whole for life.

-This project is made possible in part by Individual Artists Support, Film, Media & New Technology, New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, and is fiscally sponsored project of Wave Farm.
+Remote Magnetometer is made possible, in part, by the New York State Council on the Arts with the support of the Officer of the Governor and the New York State Legislature through a Support for Artists Grant, fiscally sponsored by Wave Farm.